tamilzh2018/kode-kloud-test/AWS.md

 > *Your production EC2 instance is mission-critical and must not be stopped accidentally.
 Enable stop protection for this instance.
 Explain how it helps.*

+There is an EC2 instance named xfusion-ec2 under us-east-1 region, enable the stop protection for this instance.

 **Q9: Enable Termination Protection for EC2 Instance**

 > *You want to protect an EC2 instance from accidental deletion during a clean-up script.
 Enable termination protection and explain the implications.*